What to Expect

 Residents of High-Risk Areas

 Homes and buildings in high-risk flood areas with mortgages from federally regulated or insured lenders are required to have flood insurance.
-These areas have a 1% or greater chance of flooding in any given year, which is equivalent to a 26% chance of flooding during a 30-year mortgage.
+In high-risk areas, there is at least a 1 in 4 chance of flooding during a 30-year mortgage.

 Residents of Moderate-to-Low Risk Areas